-Residents, aged from 82 to 92, enjoyed using a range of assisted cycles, led by practitioners, there were a range of adapted cycles for all abilities, including wheelchair users to use.
-After the session they had time to relax in the coffee shop and enjoy a cup of tea before heading back to the care home.
+Residents, aged from 82 to 92, enjoyed using a range of assisted cycles, led by practitioners, there was a range of adapted cycles for all abilities, including wheelchair users to use.
+After the session, they had time to relax in the coffee shop and enjoy a cup of tea before heading back to the care home.

 The daughter of one resident commented “I have just rung The Grove to say a huge thank you on behalf of my sister and I, as mum was very enthused tonight on the phone about her day out.
 She loved it!”

 Residents hope to make the Wednesday session a regular part of their weekly activities.
 The session at Grimsby Leisure Centre is a fun, multi-sport and activity session led by Care4all adult learning disability therapy team and Lincs Inspire.
 The group first started as a small support group for rebound therapy sessions.
 The class has now expanded to offer badminton, table tennis, toning tables, arts and crafts as well as dance therapy and the assisted bikes.